Root Crops Grown in the Philippines

-In Bicol region of the Philippines, a Filipino dish called laing is a well known dish made from the taro stems and leaves.
-The leaves and stems are sun-dried, leaves are shredded into pieces while the outer skin of the stems are taken off and cooked in coconut milk.
+In Bicol region of the Philippines, a Filipino dish called laing is a well known dish made from taro stems and leaves.
+The leaves and stems are sun-dried, leaves are shredded into pieces while the outer skin of the stems are peeled off and cooked in coconut milk.
 The corms can also be added on this dish.

 * The white to purplish corms can be boiled, baked, or roasted.

 * When boiled or baked, salt and sometimes garlic is added as condiment for a meal.
 When boiled, sugar and grated coconut (or just sugar) is use to compliment boiled taro, specially to those who likes some sweetness into it.